-Galena's 100% owned tenement package also contains highly prospective base metal prospects targets (see Figure 1.
+Galena's 100% owned tenement package contains highly prospective regional base metal exploration targets (see Figure 1.)

-In late 2017 Galena commissioned New Resolution Geophysics (NRGTM) Australia to carry out a high-resolution helicopter hosted airborne electromagnetic (EM) survey over the Woodlands, Quartzite Well and Manganese Range Prospects (Figure 2).
-The airborne EM data were acquired using the XciteTM system.
-At the Woodlands Prospect, ten XciteTM survey traverses were carried out to follow up historic moving loop EM (MLEM) responses and anomalous VTEM{MAX} target areas.
+In late 2017 Galena commissioned New Resolution Geophysics (NRG[TM]) Australia to carry out a highresolution helicopter hosted airborne electromagnetic (EM) survey over the Woodlands, Quartzite Well and Manganese Range Well Prospects (see Figure 2).
+The airborne EM data were acquired using the Xcite[TM] system.
+At the Woodlands Prospect, ten Xcite[TM] survey traverses were carried out to follow up historic moving loop EM (MLEM) responses and anomalous VTEM{MAX} target areas.
 Survey flight lines were carried out using a NE-SE, NW-SE and N-S orientation.
-XciteTM survey lines at the Manganese Range Prospect area were designed by consultant geophysicists Resource Potentials to expand upon helicopter EM surveying carried out in the prospect area in 2014 using the VTEM{MAX} system.
-XciteTM surveying were carried out in the western part of the prospect area using N-S orientated flight lines that were spaced 200m apart.
+Xcite[TM] survey lines at the Mn Range Prospect area were designed by consultant geophysicists Resource Potentials to expand upon helicopter EM surveying carried out in the prospect area in 2014 using the VTEM{MAX} system.
+Xcite[TM] surveying were carried out in the western part of the prospect area using N-S orientated flight lines that were spaced 200 m apart.

 The result was several clearly defined EM conductive plates at the Woodlands Complex which are coincidental with significant historic copper drill intersections including 60m @ 0.3% copper from 505m (inc. 0.4m @ 8.4% copper and 16g/t silver from 558m) in WDH1 and 3m @ 1.6% copper from 188m in JLWA-78-34 (see Figure 3).
-These conductive plates are potentially related to massive sulphide copper mineralisation and both will be drilled in Q2 this year.
+These conductive plates are potentially related to massive sulphide copper mineralisation.

 The larger conductive plate is associated with the historic intersection of 60m @ 0.3% copper inc. 0.4m @ 8.4% copper and 16g/t silver.
-The plate is plus 500m in size and therefore the previous drilling has not adequately tested it.
-Galena aims to intersect the plate closer to surface at shallower depths.
+The plate is plus 500m in size and therefore the previous drilling has not adequately tested it (see Figure 4).
+Galena aims to intersect the plate closer to surface and at shallower depths.

-The second conductive plate is associated with the 3m @ 1.6% copper intersection at another prospect nearby (see Figure 4).
-Importantly this historic drilling is now interpreted as being drilled at a sub-optimal direction and has not intersected the plate.
-Galena's planned drilling will therefore be drilled in a different direction to best test the plate.
+The second conductive plate is associated with the 3m @ 1.6% copper intersection at another prospect nearby (see Figure 5).
+Importantly this historic drilling is now interpreted as being drilled at a sub-optimal direction and did not intersect the plate.
+Galena's planned drilling will therefore be drilled to directly test the plate.

-Manganese Range and Quartzite Well Prospects also contain significant historic intersections that include 28m @ 2.3% lead, 32g/t silver & 1.2% zinc from 121m in JLWA75-7 (see Figure 3).
-A detailed review of the geology and geophysics is underway, with the highest priority targets to be followed up and drilled in due course.
+Manganese Range and Quartzite Well Prospects also contain significant historic intersections that include 28m @ 2.3% lead, 32g/t silver & 1.2% zinc from 121m in JLWA75-7 (see Figure 1).
+A detailed review of the geology and geophysics is underway, with the highest priority targets to be followed up and drilled in future campaigns.